 - Predicting absenteeism

-- Monitoring employee performance through analysis of various data sources and indicators
+- Monitor employee performance by analyzing various data sources and indicators

-- Predict which employees are planning to leave based on their computer activities.
+- Predict which employees are planning to leave based on their computing activities.

 3. Chatbots conduct conversations faster (and independently)

-The stormy evolution in the field of natural language processing and language recognition is taking us to the point where it is difficult to say whether we are communicating with a human or a chatbot.
-Such a bot is a piece of software that can conduct conversations with people via text or speech.
-These machines can keep learning about customer behavior, patterns in general, and the preferences of specific customers.
+With the stormy evolution in the field of natural language processing and language recognition, we are moving toward the point where it is difficult to tell whether we are communicating with a human or a chatbot.
+Such a bot is a piece of software that can carry on conversations with people via text or speech.
+These machines can constantly learn about behavior and patterns of customers in general and preferences of specific customers.

-About 40% of the large companies already work with chatbots, or want to do so soon.
-They are widely used, particularly in e-commerce, online marketing, travel, hospitality and financial services.
+Some 40 percent of large companies are already working with chatbots, or plan to do so soon.
+In particular, they are widely used in e-commerce, online marketing, travel, hospitality and financial services.

-Bots are a cheap alternative to staff, but there has to be an added value for customers or employees who chat with them.
-And that is still a bottleneck: while chatbots are certainly much faster than an employee, they are usually not better.
+Bots are a cheap alternative to staff, but for customers or employees who chat with them, it has to be profitable.
+And that is still a bottleneck: chatbots may be much faster than an employee, but they are usually not better.

-- Contact with customers, especially for summary answers to questions about products, services and technical problems
+- Contact with customers, especially for summary answers to questions about products, services and technical issues

 - Collaborative work environments such as Slack, where chatbots monitor conversations and provide relevant facts, statistics and recommendations

-That AI investments can deliver a good return on investments has been demonstrated by a great many cases.
+That AI investments can yield nice returns on investments is now proven by numerous cases.
 A good example is TravelBird, whose machine learning chatbot handles customer requests completely independently.
-After just a few months, the bot had taken over two-thirds of requests, with 90% customer satisfaction and a 30% reduction in average processing time.
+After a few months, the bot already took care of two-thirds of the requests, with 90 percent customer satisfaction and 30 percent reduction in average handling time.